 On average, sorority members pays somewhere between $1,000 and $4,750 per semester for member dues, housing, application fees, recruitment fees, and social expenses.

-If you look at Greek life at the University of Arizona, you’ll find even more variation.
-Lambda Theta Alpha charges new members $380 and active members $150 per semester—no housing requirement.
+• Lambda Theta Alpha at the University of Arizona charges new members $380 and active members $150 per semester.
+They have no housing requirement.

 As you can see, dues can be hundreds or thousands of dollars per academic term.